arghyadeep-k/vance/README.md

 - **value**: variable name/constant value that needs to replace the placeholder(key) in the string

-Multiple key-value pairs can be sent separatad by comma.
+Multiple key-value pairs can be sent separated by comma.

 ## License